MicrosoftDocs/customer-insights/topics/developers/quick-starts/what-is.md

 Sign into Product Insights at [https://pi.dynamics.com](https://pi.dynamics.com).
 You may need to use an incognito window (Ctrl+Shift+N).
 > [!NOTE]
 > - An Azure Active Directory (AAD) account is required for the Product Insights preview.
-Contact [Jeff Hardie](email:jefhar@microsoft.com) to enable a preview for your AAD.
-> - The Product Insights team may also provide a sample AAD account.
-Contact [Jeff Hardie](email:jefhar@microsoft.com) to request yours.
 > - Previews are not available to MSA accounts (example: sample@outlook.com) at this time.

 ## Create a team